Quantum Approaches to Consciousness

 Figure 3. (left) microtubuli and neurofilaments, the width of the figure corresponds to approximately 700nm; (right) tubulin dimers, consisting of α- and β-monomers, constituting a microtubule.

 The tubulins in microtubuli are the substrate which, in Hameroff’s proposal, is used to embed Penrose’s theoretical framework neurophysiologically.
-As will be discussed in more detail in Section 3.5, tubulin states are assumed to depend on quantum events, so that quantum coherence among different tubulins is possible.
-Further, a crucial thesis in the scenario of Penrose and Hameroff is that the (gravitation-induced) collapse of such coherent tubulin states corresponds to elementary acts of consciousness.
+As will be discussed in more detail in Section 3.5, tubulin states are assumed to be quantum states, so that quantum coherence among different tubulins is possible.
+A crucial thesis in the scenario of Penrose and Hameroff is that the (gravitation-induced) collapse of such coherent tubulin states corresponds to elementary acts of consciousness.

 3.2 Stapp: Quantum State Reductions and Conscious Acts

-The act of measurement is a crucial aspect in the framework of quantum theory, that has been the subject of controversy for more than eight decades now.
+The act of measurement is a crucial aspect of quantum theory, that has been the subject of controversy for more than eight decades now.
 In his monograph on the mathematical foundations of quantum mechanics, von Neumann (1955, Chap.
 V.1) introduced, in an ad hoc manner, the projection postulate as a mathematical tool for describing measurement in terms of a discontinuous, non-causal, instantaneous (irreversible) act given by (1) the transition of a quantum state to an eigenstate bj of the measured observable B (with a certain probability).
-This transition is often called the collapse or reduction of the wavefunction, as opposed to (2) the continuous, unitary (reversible) evolution of a system according to the Schrödinger equation.
+This transition is often called the collapse or reduction of the quantum state (the “wavefunction”), as opposed to (2) the continuous, unitary (reversible) evolution of a system according to the Schrödinger equation.

 In Chapter VI, von Neumann (1955) discussed the conceptual distinction between observed and observing system.
 In this context, he applied (1) and (2) to the general situation of a measured object system (I), a measuring instrument (II), and (the brain of) a human observer (III).
 His conclusion was that it makes no difference for the result of measurements on (I) whether the boundary between observed and observing system is posited between I and (II & III) or between (I & II) and III.
 As a consequence, it is inessential whether a detector or the human brain is ultimately referred to as the “observer”.[5]